Beverly Greene (psychologist): Teaching

 When working in the Inpatient Child Psychiatry Division at Kings County in 1991, Greene was mentored by Chief Psychologist Dorothy Gartner.
 Garter encouraged Greene develop courses for her coworkers on how to treat and serve the minority population.
 It was here that she first became interested in teaching and writing on the topic of psychotherapy and cultural diversity.

 Greene continued her teaching career at St. John's University in Queens.
 Greene attributes her success in this position to the encouragement she received from department chair Jeffery Fagen and Dean David O'Connell.
 She was the first tenured professor that was African American when she graduated in 1995.

 Research/Writing

 Greene began writing about her courses when working at the Inpatient Child Psychiatry Division in Brooklyn.
 While she was working under Chief Psychologist Dorothy Gartner and teaching courses to her coworkers, she began writing about her seminars.
 Greene credits her superior and other colleagues on their encouragement for her to write on the topic of psychotherapy in marginalized African American, LGBTQIA+ communities and develop inclusive public health frameworks in feminist psychology.

 Currently, she is the author of almost 100 publications, hundreds of professional presentations, and 11 books, with one as recent as 2013.
 Greene has also been awarded over 27 national awards.

+Additionally, Greene was recently named as a founding co-editor for the St John’s Institute for Critical Race and Ethnic Studies journal.